IQSS/dataverse/doc/sphinx-guides/source/admin/harvestserver.rst

 existing set, the contents of the set are automatically updated - the Dataverse application will find the datasets defined by the query, and attempt to run the metadata export on the ones that haven't been exported yet.
-(Only the datasets for which the export has completed successfully, and the results cached on the filesystem are included in the OAI sets advertised to the harvesting clients!)
+Only the datasets for which the export has completed successfully, and the results cached on the filesystem are included in the OAI sets advertised to the harvesting clients!

-This is in contrast to how the sets used to be managed in DVN v.3, where sets had to be exported manually before any such changes made effect.
+This is in contrast to how the sets used to be managed in DVN v.3, where sets had to be exported manually before any such changes had effect.

 **Important:** Note however that changes made to the actual dataset